Last Updated on 9 months by DIARYNIGRACIA

 and I will leave one a fortune…

-The key I used living in this Arab world is knowing when to strike a good balance between delivering good results at work and developing a personal life to carefully invest what we can contribute back home, to build work experience and a knowledge that later on my own country will be benefited.
+The key I used living in this Arab world is knowing when to strike a good balance between delivering good results at work and developing a personal life to carefully invest what we can contribute back home, to build work experience and knowledge that later on my own country will benefit.

 To understand the basic human emotions we all share is my primary concern.

-I will be sharing with others what I learnedmost about this country.
-Taking my experiences and trials of the past years, I am putting them all to use in order to create a sensible life with purpose to assist others.
+I will be sharing with others what I learned most about this country.
+Taking my experiences and trials of the past years, I am putting them all to use in order to create a sensible life with the purpose of assisting others.

-So, I decided to give necessary information and lesson learned about working here in Kuwait, the laws and policies.
-An encouragement to the readers to work abroad which depends on how they view and understand stories.
-This is the reason I involved myself in forums and have a good project.
+So, I decided to give the necessary information and lessons learned about working here in Kuwait, the laws and policies.
+An encouragement to the readers to work abroad depends on how they view and understand stories.
+This is the reason I involved myself in forums and had a good project.

-Since I step here, I ‘ve heard lot of stories of failures and successes experienced by OFWs.
+Since I stepped here, I‘ve heard a lot of stories of failures and successes experienced by OFWs.
 So I dreamt of a project.

 I dream as if I will never fail to reach for it.